artsiomborisevich/devops-project/README.md

 - GitHub pages is used as helm artifactory
 - ArgoCD WebUI or console is used for deployment
+- Argo Rollouts are used for Blue-Green update strategy
 ---

 ## Links: